How to improve the BER for your soon-to-be sold house

 · Attic – a poorly insulated attic can be responsible for up to 30% of the heat lost in your home.
 A €300 grant is available from SEAI to go towards attic insulation.

 · Water cylinder – if you’ve grown up with an Irish mammy, chances are you’ve experienced the fear of leaving the immersion on.
-However as much as the immersion is a culprit for escalating energy bills, ignoring your water cylinder can be pricey too.
+However, as much as the immersion is a culprit for escalating energy bills, ignoring your water cylinder can be pricey too.
 A simple lagging jacket on your cylinder can quickly reduce hot water storage heat loss.
 Win-win!

 · Wall insulation – just like your attic, poorly insulated walls are a big culprit for heat loss.
-Reinsulating your walls, or building on the existing work, can be expensive, so the SEAI offer grants of €300 towards work on wall cavities; up to €2,400 for internal dry lining; and up to €4,500 for external wall insulation.
+Reinsulating your walls, or building on the existing work, can be expensive, so the SEAI offers grants of €300 towards work on wall cavities; up to €2,400 for internal dry lining; and up to €4,500 for external wall insulation.

 4. Draft excluding